-The results of our credit and cash flow analysis indicate that all classes of notes have increased available credit enhancement, which, in our view, has primarily been driven by deleveraging of the transaction since previous review (see "Various Rating Actions Taken In Spanish SME CLO Transaction Bankinter 2 PYME Following Criteria Update," published on Dec.
+The results of our credit and cash flow analysis indicate that all classes of notes have increased available credit enhancement, which, in our view, has primarily been driven by deleveraging of the transaction since our previous review (see "Various Rating Actions Taken In Spanish SME CLO Transaction Bankinter 3 FTPYME Following Criteria Update," published on Dec.
 18, 2014).

 Under our structured finance ratings above the sovereign criteria (RAS criteria), we can rate a securitization up to four notches above our foreign currency rating on the sovereign if the tranche can withstand severe stresses (see "Ratings Above The Sovereign - Structured Finance: Methodology And Assumptions," published on Aug.
 8, 2016).
 However, if all six of the conditions in paragraph 42 of the RAS criteria are met (including credit enhancement being sufficient to pass an extreme stress), we can assign ratings in this transaction up to a maximum of six notches (two additional notches of uplift) above the sovereign rating.
-For the class A2 notes, our analysis indicates that these notes are able to withstand the extreme stress as outlined by the RAS criteria.
-We have therefore raised to 'AA+ (sf)' from 'AA-(sf)' our rating on the class A2 notes.
+For the class A2 and A3(G) notes, our analysis indicates that these classes of notes can withstand severe stresses.
+We have therefore raised to 'AA- (sf)' from 'BBB+ (sf)' our ratings on the class A2 and A3(G) notes.